LS102-summer2023/project-prachetasyeri/writing/outline.md

 - Convert video to threaded images
 - Repeat phase 1 analysis on video (accuracy of model, precision, etc)

-PHASE 3: (OUt OF SCOPE)
+PHASE 3:
-- Extend the analysis to near real time video sessions (Facetime, Google Meet)
+- Display model performance as graphs or visual comparison
+- Write the paper

 ---